PatrickAttankurugu/PatrickAttankurugu/README.md

 #  Hi, I'm Patrick Attankurugu
 ## AI Developer | Entrepreneur | Innovator

 Welcome to my GitHub profile!
-I'm Patrick Attankurugu, a passionate AI developer and entrepreneur from Ghana.
-With a strong background in artificial intelligence, web development, and intelligent systems, I strive to create cutting-edge solutions that make a positive impact on the world.
+I'm Patrick Attankurugu, an AI developer and entrepreneur from Ghana.
+With a background in data science, artificial intelligence, web development.
+I strive to create intelligent systems that make the world a little better.

 ##  About Me
 - 💡 Specializing in building intelligent systems and websites